nphillips/watchlikeme/ROADMAP.md

 ## Pending Issues

-- **Hybrid User Google Sign-In:** Existing users with both password and Google ID are incorrectly redirected to /register instead of being logged in when using "Sign in with Google".
+- **Hybrid User Google Sign-In:** Existing users with both password and Google ID are incorrectly redirected to /register instead of being logged in or prompted for password when using "Sign in with Google".
 Passport strategy needs further investigation.
+- **Public User Profile Routing:** The route `GET /api/users/:userSlug/collections/profile` is not resolving correctly (404).
+Needs investigation into Express routing/mounting.
-- **`/api/channels` Auth Forwarding:** Frontend route `/api/channels` fails its _initial_ call to the backend equivalent due to auth issues (returning `No access token found`), though it recovers via fallback.
-Causes noise in logs and prevents backend caching for subscriptions.
+- **`/api/channels` Auth Forwarding:** Frontend route `/api/channels` fails its _initial_ call to the backend equivalent due to auth issues, though it recovers via fallback.
 - **(Minor) Type Error:** Persistent type error on `app.use(passport.initialize())` in `backend/src/index.ts`.